waymo-research/waymo-open-dataset/README.md

 ## March 2021 Update

 We expanded the Waymo Open Dataset to also include a Motion dataset comprising object trajectories and corresponding 3D maps for over 100,000 segments.
 We have updated this repository to add support for this new dataset.
-Please refer to the [Quick Start](docs/quick_start.md).

 Additionally, we added instructions and examples for the real-time detection challenges.
 Please follow these [Instructions](waymo_open_dataset/latency/README.md).